Amicale Office and Committee

 7. The coordinator must ensure that the rules for putting up and taking down the exhibition are followed and that the equipment belonging to the Arts Club is not damaged.

-8. The coordinator must ensure that the private viewing is brought to a close at the set time (7.30 p.m., to ensure that all guests have left the building before the main entrance – and the security gates in the case of the Agora building – closes at 8 p.m.)
+8. The coordinator must ensure that the private viewing is brought to a close at the set time and ensure that all guests have left the building before it closes.
+For times, please consult your coordinator.

 Private viewings (vernissages)